What Technology Disruptions in the Rent-A-Car Industry Mean for Your Hospitality Business?

 “Consumers today have access to more information whenever and wherever they need it; they have a more urban lifestyle and have new attitudes and preferences about accessing automobiles and mobility in general…There is a solid consensus that cars provide an unmatched level of convenience and freedom, allowing people to be in total control of the time, destination and environment – and that is where opportunity exists.
 We’re not just renting cars … we are providing mobility, and mobility keeps the world moving.”

-— Pat Farrell
+— Pat Farrell,

 Chief Marketing & Communications Officer for Enterprise Holdings